agilecustoms/release/README.md

 # About

-**This GH action is beta-testing now, planned to be released Aug 2025**
+**This GH action is beta-testing now, planned to be released late Aug 2025**

 Release software artifacts in AWS (S3, ECR, CodeArtifact) with consistent versioning!